Speaking Engagement | April.29.2016 - April.30.2016WSBA Conference Center | Seattle, WA

 Aravind and Rob will be speaking on the panel "Cybersecurity: Legal and Technical Strategies to Mitigate Risks," which will discuss the developments and practical recommendations for implementing legal and technical strategies that mitigate the security, legal, and reputational risks for companies.

-Rob represents a wide range of technology and other companies in matters involving cyber security, data privacy, litigation, appellate litigation, regulatory proceedings, state attorney general investigations and legislative issues.
-His experience, stature and expertise add essential capabilities for clients seeking coordinated policy advocacy, regulatory compliance and litigation strategies in state capitols across the country and in Washington, D.C., where he has testified before Congress and assisted clients who have been called to testify before Congressional committees.
+Rob represents a wide range of technology, energy, finance and other companies in matters involving cyber security, data privacy, litigation, appellate litigation, regulatory proceedings, state attorney general investigations and legislative issues.
+His experience, stature and proficiency add essential capabilities for clients seeking coordinated policy advocacy, regulatory compliance and litigation strategies in state capitols across the country and in Washington, D.C., where he has testified before Congress and assisted clients who have been called to testify before Congressional committees.
 While at Orrick, Rob has represented clients in both state and federal court, typically in cases centered on constitutional questions.

 Rob served as President of the National Association of Attorneys General (NAAG) from 2011–12 where he co-launched the NAAG Intellectual Property Task Force to advance the national fight against counterfeiting and piracy.
 While serving as NAAG President, he created and led a national initiative to combat human trafficking which continues to this day.
 The NAAG human trafficking summit he hosted in Seattle in 2012 led AGs to launch state-level initiatives around the country.
 His fellow attorneys general honored him in 2011 with the Kelley-Wyman Award for “Outstanding Attorney General” in America.